 Enjoy Kuala Lumpur Airport expensive shopping experience, starting with its various integrated malls and shopping emporiums that include Gateway@klia2 and the Eraman Duty-Free Lifestyle Mall along the Main Terminal Contact Pier.
 The airport is also home to expansive all-in-one shops like be Duty Free and Flying Emporium.
 Pick up exclusive looks from various fashion boutiques as well, whether it’s the upscale trends at Coach and Versace or simple comfort courtesy of Victoria’s Secret and Sunglass Hut.
 Find a special gift from various gift shops as well, choosing between fresh bouquets at Heng Heng Local Delights or Malaysian-made pieces from Khazanah.
 Other specialty shops include unique Malaysian handicrafts at Karyaneka and old-fashioned toys from the historic Hamleys.

-Another great way to pass the time is through the airport’s eateries that range from local delicacies to world-renown dining.
+Another great way to pass the time is through the airport’s eateries that range from local delicacies to world-renowned dining.
 Choose from three separate food courts that include the Main Terminal Food Paradise and Food Garden, as well as Terminal 2’s Urban Food Court.
 Morning pick-me-ups can be found at quaint bakeries like Baker’s Cottage and Krispy Kreme, while popular coffee joints include Uncle Lim’s Café and Café Barbera.
 Fast food options are also plentiful, ranging from western favorites like KFC and McDonald’s to the Malaysian-based Marrybrown, while more traditional options include a wide variety of sit-down spots like The Chicken Rice Shop, The Olive Tree and Bumbu Desa.
 Takeaway bites are also plentiful, including a diverse array of sweets from Famous Amos Cookies as well as corn in a cup from Nelson’s.